 The series was produced by Ned Lander and is the result of the hard work and creativity of a number of Tasmanians.
 It was directed by Tony Thorne, an animation director, illustrator, visual artist, author and Tasmanian Aboriginal man who has worked on films such as Harry Potter, Happy Feet 2 and The Hunger Games.
 The leader animators on the series were Hobart production company Blue Rocket and it received financial support from the Tasmanian government through Screen Tasmania.

-Little J & Big Cuz is screening on NITV, available on SBS on Demand or via the website – www.littlejandbigcuz.com.au
+Little J & Big Cuz is available via the website – www.littlejandbigcuz.com.au